 - protocol: prefers

-openai-chat-completions, falls back toanthropic - launch mode: generated
+openai-chat-completions, falls back toanthropic - launch mode: synchronizes managed providers into global

 Configuration